 The essential functions of this role are as follows:

-- Monitors, assigns and coordinates the work of subordinate employees as well as provides technical assistance in order to establish continuity in staff responsibilities;
+- Monitor, assign, and coordinate the work of employees, provides technical assistance to establish continuity in staff responsibilities.

-- Provides laboratory services to agency staff, local health departments, other state and federal agencies;
+- Provide laboratory services to agency staff, local health departments, other state and federal agencies.

-- Establishes and incorporates into daily operations, division standards and policies insuring subordinates follow all requirements for quality control adherence;
+- Establish and incorporate division standards and policies ensuring subordinates follow all requirements for quality control adherence.

-- Ensures staff are aware of federal and state requirements and rules for laboratory work (e.g. ISO 17025:2017, Clinical Laboratory Improvement Act—CLIA)
+- Ensure staff are aware of federal and state requirements for laboratory work (e.g. Blood Borne Pathogen–BBP, Clinical Laboratory Improvement Act—CLIA).

-- Compiles monthly and annual reports in order to make informed decisions for future resource needs;
+- Compile monthly and annual reports to make informed decisions for future resource needs.

-The job description is not designed to cover or contain a comprehensive listing of activities, duties or responsibilities that are required of the employee.
-Other duties, responsibilities and activities may change or be assigned at any time.
+The job profile is not designed to cover or contain a comprehensive listing of activities, duties or responsibilities that are required of the employee.
+Other duties, responsibilities and activities may change or be assigned at any time with or without notice.

 Reasonable accommodations may be made to enable individuals with disabilities to interview and to perform the essential functions of this role.

 - A four (4) year degree (B.S. or B.A.) in a biological, chemical, or physical science, post graduate degree preferred